Summer Undergraduate Research Fund (SURF) Awards

 SURF awards are available to students in all majors at all UConn campuses.
 SURF project proposals are reviewed by a faculty committee representing various Schools and Colleges, and SURF award recipients are chosen through a competitive process.

-The maximum total amount awarded for SURF awards is $4,500 ($4,000 stipend for the student researcher and up to $500 for consumables associated with the research project).
+Beginning in Summer 2025, the maximum total amount awarded for SURF awards has been increased to $5,500 ($5,000 stipend for the student researcher and up to $500 for consumables associated with the research project).

 SURF Project Examples